How Spain Great David Villa Broke the Illusion That MLS Is a Retirement Home

 Diskerud told me that story a couple years ago as a glimpse into his surreal life, but the anecdote always stood out to me more because of Villa's role.
 He wanted to do things the right way.
 And so, the face of the fledgling franchise—a squad that also featured legends Andrea Pirlo and Frank Lampard—didn't mind an extra 15 minutes of commute time.
 Villa took his captain duties seriously, and he was happy to give the carless, 24-year-old United States international a lift.

 That desire has extended beyond playing chauffeur.
-Instead of treating his time in the U.S. first division as the well-paid transition into retirement like some European stars, he has led by example, and he has succeeded beyond anyone's reasonable expectations.
+Instead of treating his time in the U.S. first division as the well-paid transition into retirement some European stars have, he has led by example and succeeded beyond anyone's reasonable expectations.

 Occasionally, doing so meant turning down cash from a teammate.
-But, mostly, it has meant that the 35-year-old forward, who won the 2008 European Championship and the 2010 World Cup, working his ass off on and off the field.
+But mostly it has meant the 35-year-old forward, who won the 2008 European Championship and the 2010 World Cup, working his ass off on and off the field.

 He's been sublime over the past three seasons in MLS, scoring 60 goals in 88 games and becoming "one of the best foreign players who has been playing in this country," according to his head coach, Patrick Vieira.
-He won the 2016 Most Valuable Player award and is in contention again this year.
+He won the 2016 Most Valuable Player and is in contention again this year.

 Last week, Spain head coach Julen Lopetegui recalled Villa to the national team for the first time since he retired from international play in 2014.
-The forward is part of the 26-man roster that will contest World Cup qualifiers against Italy on Saturday and Liechtenstein on Tuesday.
+The forward is part of the 26-man roster for World Cup qualifiers against Italy on Saturday and Liechtenstein on Tuesday.

 "We believed he was needed now," Lopetegui said in an announcement of the news last Friday.
 "We saw him with the right attitude."

-There's an outside chance that the man they call "The Kid" could find himself at a fourth World Cup finals next summer.
+There's an outside chance the man they call "The Kid" could find himself at a fourth World Cup finals next summer.

 Villa keeps on keeping on.
 "I don't forget my job," the son of a coal miner said at an appearance at the Adidas store in Manhattan last month.
 "My job is to do my best every day."